breanajgonzales/Love-Note/README.md

-# The seed for Portfolio project
+# Darwin Fail

-This project is an application skeleton for your portfolio Web app.
 It uses the Bower package manager to handle front-end dependencies, NodeJS to handle the Web server and Karma (a NodeJS dependency) to run unit tests.

 ## How to use portfolio-seed